-The Accelerator will also equip participants with the tools to:
+The Accelerator also equips Fellows with the tools to:

-By completing the REDF Accelerator, an enterprise becomes eligible to apply for REDF’s strategic grant funding.
+Upon completion of the program, you are eligible to apply for program funding through REDF’s strategic grant-making program.
 These one-year strategic grants or recoverable funding allocations typically range between $10K - $40K.
-However, participation in the accelerator does not qualify the enterprise for funding through REDF.
+Participation in the Accelerator does not automatically qualify the enterprise for funding through REDF.